 We are dependent on sales of licensed product for a substantial portion of our revenues.
-In fiscal 2013, net sales of licensed product accounted for 67.3% of our net sales compared to 65.5% of our net sales in fiscal 2012 and 65.0% of our net sales in fiscal 2011.
+In fiscal 2014, net sales of licensed product accounted for 64.1% of our net sales compared to 67.3% of our net sales in fiscal 2013 and 65.5% of our net sales in fiscal 2012.

 We are generally required to achieve specified minimum net sales, make specified royalty and advertising payments and receive prior approval of the licensor as to all design and other elements of a product prior to production.
-License agreements also may restrict our ability to enter into other license agreements for competing products.
-If we do not satisfy any of these requirements, a licensor usually will have the right to terminate our license.
+License agreements also may restrict our ability to enter into other license agreements for competing products or acquire businesses that produce competing products.
+If we do not satisfy any of these requirements or receive approval with respect to a restricted transaction, a licensor usually will have the right to terminate our license.
 Even if a licensor does not terminate our license, the failure to achieve net sales sufficient to cover our required minimum royalty payments could have a material adverse effect on our results of operations.
-If a license contains a renewal provision, there are usually minimum sales and other conditions that must be met in order to be able to renew a license.
+If a license.
 Even if we comply with all the terms of a license agreement, we cannot be sure that we will be able to renew an agreement when it expires even if we desire to do so.
-The failure to maintain our license agreements could cause us to lose significant revenue and have a material adverse effect on our results of operations.
+The failure to maintain or renew our license agreements could cause us to lose significant revenue and have a material adverse effect on our results of operations.